krichter722/video-splitter/README.md

 Invoke `python video_splitter.py -h` for usage information.
 Currently I didn't figure out `melt` yet, so there's no sound in the output.
 At a later point the `melt` parameters for clip creation should be configurable on the command line.

 ## Prerequisties
-Make sure `pip` is installed (e.g. with `sudo apt-get install python-pip` on Ubuntu 14.10) and run `python setup.py build` (this will fetch all necessary dependencies) and install the aac codec (e.g. with `sudo apt-get install aac-enc` on Ubuntu 14.10).
+Make sure `pip` and the python templating engine `Cheetah` are installed (e.g. with `sudo apt-get install python-pip` on Ubuntu 14.10) and run `python setup.py build` (this will fetch all necessary dependencies) and install the aac codec (e.g. with `sudo apt-get install aac-enc` on Ubuntu 14.10).